felladrin/runuo-custom-scripts/Running Fatigue/README.md

 # Running Fatigue

-With this script, players get tired regardless of their level of Focus while running by foot.
+With this script, characters get tired regardless of their level when they run by foot.

 ![](screenshot.png)